HarperDB/documentation/docs/harperdb-studio/manage-charts.md

 1) Click **query** in the instance control bar.
 2) Enter the SQL query you would like to generate a chart from.

-    *For example, using the dog demo data from the API Docs, we can get get the average dog age per owner with the following query: `SELECT AVG(age) as avg_age, owner_name FROM dev.dog GROUP BY owner_name`.*
+    *For example, using the dog demo data from the API Docs, we can get the average dog age per owner with the following query: `SELECT AVG(age) as avg_age, owner_name FROM dev.dog GROUP BY owner_name`.*

 3) Click **Execute**.